radius-project/radius/docs/content/user-guides/_index.md

 type: docs
 title: "User guides"
 linkTitle: "User guides"
-description: "Guides on how to learn and use Project Radius"
+description: "Learn how to use Project Radius to build your application"
 weight: 25
 ---